Abdullah al-Qasemi: Possible Re-conversion

-Also, the testimony of Ould Al -Qasimi, Dr. Muhammad bin Abdullah Al -Qasimi, who states that his father spent his last days in Palestine Hospital reads most of the time and also from the same source, which is the Elaf magazine.
+Also, the testimony of Ould al-Qasemi, Dr. Muhammad bin Abdullah al-Qasemi, who states that his father spent his last days in Palestine Hospital reads most of the time and also from the same source, which is the Elaf magazine.
 The two narratives are conflicting about his return from his atheism.
-Between the narration of his friend, the lawyer and the narration of Mrs. Amal Othman, the administrative official of the elderly department at Palestine Hospital in Heliopolis, which confirmed that he was reading the Qur’an, it is not possible to confirm and assert about the doctrinal end of the thinker Abdullah Al -Qasimi.
+Between the narration of his friend, the lawyer and the narration of Mrs. Amal Othman, the administrative official of the elderly department at Palestine Hospital in Heliopolis, which confirmed that he was reading the Qur’an, it is not possible to confirm and assert about the doctrinal end of the thinker Abdullah al-Qasemi.

 Death

 He was hospitalized at the Ain-Shams hospital in Cairo on 12 December 1995 and died of cancer on 9 January 1996, and according to his will, he was buried along with his wife in the "Bab Al-Wazir" cemetery in Egypt.

 Works

 Books

 Abdullah Al-Qasemi's works have rarely been translated.
-Here is a non-exhaustive list:
+The following is a non-exhaustive list: